iqasport/referee_hub/docs/features/tournaments/phase-4-implementation.md

 **Location:** `src/backend/ManagementHub.Storage/Services/UserDelicateInfoService.cs`

 Implementation notes:
+- `GetUserGenderAsync`:
+  - Use `context.Users.WithIdentifier(userId)` to get user's database ID
-- `GetUserGenderAsync`: Query UserDelicateInfo by UserId (read-only, does not modify UpdatedAt)
+  - Query UserDelicateInfo by `UserId == user.Id` (read-only, does not modify UpdatedAt)
+- `SetUserGenderAsync`:
+  - Use `context.Users.WithIdentifier(userId)` to get user's database ID
-- `SetUserGenderAsync`: Upsert record, update UpdatedAt timestamp
+  - Upsert record using `user.Id`, update UpdatedAt timestamp
+- `GetMultipleUserGendersAsync`:
+  - For each UserIdentifier, use `WithIdentifier` to get database ID
-- `GetMultipleUserGendersAsync`: Batch query for efficiency (read-only, does not modify UpdatedAt)
+  - Batch query UserDelicateInfo for efficiency (read-only, does not modify UpdatedAt)

+**Pattern reference:** Use `WithIdentifier` extension from `UserCollectionExtensions` to resolve UserIdentifier to database User entity.

 ### 3. Gender Access Control